-Services that are covered for you What you must pay when you get these services Transportation Services (Routine) • You receive 40 one-way non-emergency transportationtrips via contracted transportation providers to plan- approved locations to receive health care services fromnetwork providers.
-There is no coinsurance, copayment, or deductible for40 one-way trips to plan- approved locations within • Routine transportation is provided in a taxi or wheelchair van for non-emergent qualifying medicalservices.
-This does not include ambulance transport.See the "Ambulance Services" section earlier in thischart.
-25miles every year.
-Prior authorization may be required. • All transportation, including wheelchair transports, must meet plan criteria. • Each one-way trip may not exceed 25 miles.
-Ridesmust be cancelled if you no longer need the transportation. • If a ride is not cancelled before the driver has been dispatched to get you, the ride will count and will bededucted from your annual ride limit. • This benefit does not include rides to non-medical destinations such as grocery stores, health clubs, and senior centers. • Transportation arrangements must be made at least 24 hours in advance (not including weekends) for a passenger vehicle and at least 48 hours in advance (notincluding weekends) for wheelchair service.
+Transportation Services (Routine)

+- You receive 40 one-way non-emergency transportation trips via contracted transportation providers to plan- approved locations to receive health care services fromnetwork providers. - Routine transportation is provided in a taxi or wheelchair van for non-emergent qualifying medicalservices.
+This does not include ambulance transport.
+See the "Ambulance Services" section earlier in this chart. - All transportation, including wheelchair transports, must meet plan criteria. - Each one-way trip may not exceed 25 miles.
+Ridesmust be cancelled if you no longer need the transportation. - If a ride is not cancelled before the driver has been dispatched to get you, the ride will count and will bededucted from your annual ride limit. - This benefit does not include rides to non-medical destinations such as grocery stores, health clubs, andsenior centers. - Transportation arrangements must be made at least 24 hours in advance (not including weekends) for a passenger vehicle and at least 48 hours in advance (notincluding weekends) for wheelchair service.
 Member Services at 866-688-9021 to schedule a ride.

 This benefit does not apply to your maximum out-of-pocket amount.